alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week2.md

 * Initially wanted to use satellite imagery but had to switch to point clouds obtained from LiDAR to retrieve height data.
 * Finding a resource that would let us obtain point cloud data for anywhere we wanted was a challenge.
 * Creating the images from a grid of ones and zeros took a while due to matching issues.
+* Finding the conversion factors for the LiDAR x, y, and z points into gps cordinates.
+* Accessing files from API and the servers they are located on.

 ## Objectives

 * Make A* smarter (add optimization, height checks, etc.)
 * Finish OpenTopography API integration
+* Intgrate an energy consumption factor in the path planning.

 <p align="center">